Ultra-Large-Scale Continuous-Variable Cluster States Multiplexed in the Time Domain

-Measurement-based quantum computation (MBQC)\cite{Raussendorf01,Zhang06,Menicucci06,Walther05,Tokunaga08,Ukai11-1,Ukai11-2}, which is based on the quantum teleportation of information and logic gates, requires the special class of multipartite entangled resource states known as cluster state~\cite{Briegel2001}.
+Measurement-based quantum computation (MBQC) \cite{Raussendorf01,Zhang06,Menicucci06,Walther05,Tokunaga08,Ukai11-1,Ukai11-2}, which is based on the QT of information and logic gates, requires the special class of multipartite entangled resource states known as cluster states~\cite{Briegel2001}.
 The number of entangled quantum entities and their entanglement structure (represented by a graph) determines the resource space available for computation.
-Ultra-large-scale QIP (which could be based on MBQC) will require ultra-large-scale entangled states.\cite{Raussendorf01,Zhang06,Menicucci06}.
+Ultra-large-scale QIP (which could be based on MBQC) will require ultra-large-scale entangled states \cite{Raussendorf01,Zhang06,Menicucci06}.

-To date, entangled states containing up to $14$ quantum entities have been generated and exploited in QIP using various physical systems, such as ionized or neutral atoms\cite{Monz11,Lanyon11,Leibfried05}, superconducting devices\cite{Neeley10}, and spins in diamond\cite{Neumann08}.
 In the vast majority of optical experiments, quantum modes are distinguished from each other by their spatial location.
-This leads to an inherent lack of scalability as each additional entangled party requires an increase in laboratory equipment, and dramatically increases the complexity of the optical network \cite{Yukawa08,Peter07}.
-Further, due to the probabilistic nature of photon pair generation, demonstrations involving the post selection of photonic qubits\cite{Yao12,Walther05,Tokunaga08} suffer from dramatically reduced event success rates with each additional qubit.
-For example, it was reported that the creation of eight-qubit entanglement produced only several hundred events during $40$ hours \cite{Yao12}.
+This leads to an inherent lack of scalability as each additional entangled party requires an increase in laboratory equipment and dramatically increases the complexity of the optical network \cite{Yukawa08,Peter07}.
+Further, due to the probabilistic nature of photon pair generation, demonstrations involving the postselection of photonic qubits\cite{Yao12,Walther05,Tokunaga08} suffer from dramatically reduced event success rates with each additional qubit.